dotnet/spark/docs/deploy-worker-udf-binaries.md

   </tr>
   <tr>
     <td><b>--archives</b></td>
-    <td>Comma separated list of archives to be extracted into the working directory of each executor.</br>
+    <td>Comma-separated list of archives to be extracted into the working directory of each executor.</br>
       <li>Please note that this option is only applicable for yarn mode.</li>
       <li>It supports specifying file names with # similar to Hadoop.</br>
       <i>e.g. <code>hdfs://&lt;path to your worker file&gt;/Microsoft.Spark.Worker.net461.win-x64-0.6.0.zip#worker</code>.
 This will copy and extract the zip file to <code>worker</code> folder.</i></li></td>